 Aside from the incredibly low inventory of dog friendly rentals in London Zone 1, there are often dozens of people clamoring to rent even the tiniest, dated studio apartments.
 Flats will go on the market and be under offer in a matter of hours.
 Having a dog puts a dent in your desirability as a tenant, and if you’re up against other renters with stellar credit and glowing references, you won’t beat the competition.

-Branching out to Zones 2 and 3 significantly increases your chances of finding a quality, dog-friendly flat.
+Branching out to Zones 2 and 3 significantly increases your chances of finding pet friendly flats in London.
 There’s more inventory, less competition, and far more properties that are pet-friendly.
 As an added bonus, many rental properties in Zones 2 and 3 are in converted row homes, which often include either private or shared garden space.

 OpenRent is the best platform for moving to London with a dog